ggleblanc2/sliding-clock/README.md

 ## Introduction

+If you’re not familiar with Java Swing, Oracle has an excellent tutorial to get you started, [Creating a GUI With JFC/Swing](https://docs.oracle.com/javase/tutorial/uiswing/index.html).
+Skip the Netbeans section.

 I enjoy making diffrerent clocks using Java Swing.
 This is one of those examples.

 Here's what the GUI looks like.